Sequential Convolutional Recurrent Neural Networks for Fast Automatic Modulation Classification: Results and Discussion

 The classification performance of the models on the benchmark dataset is discussed in this section.
 We inspect and compare the classification accuracy and rate of convergence between the baseline models and the proposed SCRNN model.
 In addition, the varying kernel sizes, kernel types and layer depths are further investigated to find the optimal SCRNN architecture.

 The classification accuracy of all the models are presented in Fig. \ref{fig:accuracy_comparison}.
 It can be seen that the proposed SCRNN model delivers a significantly improved accuracy of 92.1\% at high SNRs.
 The CNN and LSTM model as baselines are compared to the proposed SCRNN model.
 It shows that the SCRNN model consistently achieves higher accuracy than the other two baselines in the SNR range from $-10$~dB to 18~dB, and significantly outperforms the CNN baseline model by 12\% and the LSTM baseline model by 6\% improvement at high SNRs.
 Additionally, it is observed that the proposed SCRNN model achieves exceeding performance than that of the CNN and LSTM baseline models in the SNR range from $-10$~dB to 0~dB, where the two baseline models behave nearly the same.
-It implies that the convolutional layers of the SCRNNs serving as feature distillation boost the learning ability of the temporal features under low SNR circumstances.
-The traditional support vector machine (SVM) approach showing poor classification performance is also summarized in Fig. \ref{fig:accuracy_comparison} for comparison.
-All models are fed with the same training and test data of IQ format for this comparison except for the LSTM model with amplitude-phase format.
+It implies that the convolutional layers of the SCRNNs serving as the role of feature distillation boost the learning ability of the temporal features under low SNR circumstances.
+The traditional support vector machine (SVM) approach showing relatively poor classification performance is also summarized in Fig. \ref{fig:accuracy_comparison} for comparison.
+Note that all models are fed with the same training and test data of IQ format for this comparison except for the LSTM model with amplitude-phase format, and the standardization instead of $L_2$ normalization in \cite{o2016convolutional} is adopted to scale the input for all models.